 With the proper use and combination of requirements, options, and electives, students may prepare themselves for graduate work in engineering or for postbaccalaureate degrees in medicine, law, business, or other areas.
 Bachelor of science degrees are also awarded in approved ad hoc integrated engineering studies programs.

-Graduate programs of study are available in all of the above fields as well as in theoretical and applied mechanics, biotechnology, analytics, engineering design and innovation, computer information systems, manufacturing management, project management, information technology, product design and development, and engineering management.
+Graduate programs of study are available in all of the above fields as well as in analytics, applied physics, biotechnology, engineering design and innovation, engineering management, information technology, manufacturing management, product design and development, project management, robotics, technology and social behavior, and theoretical and applied mechanics.
 Programs leading to degrees at the master's and doctoral levels are described completely in publications of the Graduate School and engineering graduate programs.